Coalición Floresta Logo Coalición Floresta Search Buscar

 5

-• a)Pedestrian paths: public land route that occupies, totally or partially, the area comprised by the right-of-way prioritized for a priority use by the pedestrian.
-On these paths, use by other modes of transport shall be restricted or prohibited, except for emergency vehicles and others that local or national administrations consider essential with their due technical justification.
+• a)Pedestrian ways: public land route that occupies, totally or partially, the area comprised by the prioritized right-of-way for a priority use by the pedestrian.
+On said ways, use by other modes of transport shall be restricted or prohibited, except for emergency vehicles and others that local or national administrations deem essential with their due technical justification.

-• b)Institutional nodes: spaces of high convergence and influx of people in different modes of mobility, such as in places of public interest and State institutions such as educational, financial, health, commercial, service institutions, among others.
+• b)Institutional nodes: spaces of high convergence and influx of people in different mobility modes, such as sites of public interest and State institutions like educational, financial, health, commerce, services, among others.

-• c)Sidewalk: area of the public road intended for pedestrian use, to guarantee mobility, safety, connectivity, and other social and economic purposes and functions between the different parts of a given territory.
+• c)Sidewalk: area of the public way intended for the use of pedestrians, to guarantee mobility, safety, connectivity, and other social and economic purposes and functions between the different parts of a determined territory.

-In this space, priority shall be given to pedestrian circulation and the installation of services, but shared use with other means of transport shall be permitted, provided that its design is compatible with the priority use.
+In said space, priority shall be given to the circulation of pedestrians and the installation of services, but shared use with other means of transport shall be permitted, provided that its design is compatible with the priority use.

-• d)Accessibility: set of technical measures aimed at guaranteeing the circulation of persons with disabilities, under conditions of equity, to the physical environment, transport, information, and communications.
+• d)Accessibility: set of technical measures intended to guarantee the circulation of persons with disabilities, under conditions of equity, to the physical environment, transport, information, and communications.

-• f)Structure deterioration (deterioro de estructura): situation of wear, fractures, cracks, weed growth in fissures, potholes, slabs with crumbling, stepping, and any other defect or impediment that makes circulation impossible or difficult for people.
+• f)Structure deterioration: situation of wear, fractures, cracks, weed growth in fissures, holes, slabs with crumbling, stepping, and any other defect or impediment that makes impossible or hinders the circulation of persons.

 • g)Public space: set of flow spaces (people, communications, and goods) of public domain.
-It is constructed both physically through the integration and connectivity of its parts, and symbolically through the social interactions that occur within it.
-By its nature, it is the place where the collective expresses itself, reflecting the diversity of the population and the type of functioning of a society.
-Therefore, it is of public domain, where the right to circulate freely, the accessibility of public space, and to have a livable city are recognized: the right to the city.
+It is constructed both physically through the integration and connectivity of its parts, and symbolically through the social interactions that take place within it.
+By its nature, it is the place where the collective is expressed, reflecting the diversity of population and the type of functioning of a society.
+Therefore, it is of public domain, where the right to circulate freely, to the accessibility of public space, and to have a livable city is recognized: the right to the city.

-• h)Sustainable mobility: a paradigm shift in the planning and understanding of transport systems to generate a transition from the concept of transport to that of mobility.
-Sustainable mobility prioritizes the person and considers all modes of transport to satisfy movement needs.
-It seeks for individuals to satisfy the needs for access to places and activities in complete safety, in a manner consistent with human health and that of ecosystems.
+• h)Sustainable mobility: paradigm shift in the planning and understanding of transport systems to generate a shift from the concept of transport to that of mobility.
+Sustainable mobility prioritizes the person and considers all modes of transport to satisfy mobilization needs.
+It seeks for individuals to satisfy the needs of access to sites and activities in complete safety, in a manner consistent with human health and that of ecosystems.

 • i)Active mobility: use of any non-motorized means of transport to move from one place to another, additional to pedestrian mobility, such as scooters, bicycles, wheelchairs, skates, among others.

-• j)New sidewalk project (obra nueva de acera): one that is built on terrain where no previous elements or infrastructure exist or replaces others that do not meet the minimum accessibility parameters, or when what is built repairs more than forty percent (40%) of a sidewalk located in front of a specific property.
+• j)New sidewalk work: that which is built on land where no previous elements or infrastructures exist or replaces others that do not meet the minimum accessibility parameters, or when what is built repairs more than forty percent (40%) of a sidewalk located in front of a specific property.

-• k)Pedestrian: a person who moves on foot.
-Within this category are included persons with disabilities or reduced mobility, whether they use wheelchairs or other devices that do not allow reaching speeds greater than 10 km/h for their mobility.
+• k)Pedestrian: person who moves on foot.
+This category includes persons with disabilities or reduced mobility, whether they use wheelchairs or other devices that do not allow reaching speeds greater than 10 km/h for their mobility.

-• l)Pedestrian priority: refers to prioritization in the use of public roads and in mobility planning, in accordance with the promotion of more sustainable and safe modes.
+• l)Pedestrian priority: refers to prioritization in the use of public roads and in the planning of mobility, in accordance with the promotion of more sustainable and safer modes.

-• m)Pedestrian crossing: conditioned space, at grade or separated from the grade of the public road, with horizontal and vertical demarcation or signage, whose purpose is to facilitate and ensure pedestrian circulation and that of other active modes of transport to safely cross a street.
+• m)Pedestrian crossing: conditioned space, at grade or grade-separated from the public road, with horizontal and vertical demarcation or signaling, whose purpose is to facilitate and ensure pedestrian circulation and that of other active transport modes to cross a street safely.

-• n)Pedestrian infrastructure: those elements that provide accessibility, convenience, continuity, safety, comfort, coherence, and enjoyment to pedestrian persons, forming a network that facilitates all these conditions.
-Among them are, but are not limited to, elements such as support devices for accessibility, crossings, paths, flow control devices, signage, street furniture, support devices for safety, among others that guarantee compliance with the previous conditions.
+• n)Pedestrian infrastructure: those elements that provide accessibility, convenience, continuity, safety, comfort, coherence, and enjoyment to pedestrians, forming a network that facilitates all these conditions.
+Among them are, but are not limited to, elements such as support devices for accessibility, crossings, paths, flow control devices, signage, furniture, support devices for safety, among others that guarantee compliance with the previous conditions.

 QUALITY MANAGEMENT